P2T/dCode/README.md

 ## Acknowledgments

-* Any one who understand this and who can contribute to dCode
+* Everybody who can contribute to dCode